 With more evidence based findings in recent years, the uptake on meditation has spawned across the globe.
 The 2019 Global Wellness Trends reports a staggering increase in uptake of digital consumption related to meditation Apps estimating, 1,500 meditation and mindfulness apps that make meditation more accessible, whether you are at home, work or travelling.
 Headspace App alone has 35 million users in 190 countries while Calm has driven 26 million downloads with 50,000 new sign-ups each day.

-New technologies that capture our biometric data to create personalized, healing soundscapes—music is undergoing a sudden wellness transformation.
+New technologies that capture our biometric data to create personalised, healing soundscapes—music is undergoing a sudden wellness transformation.

 The boom in drop-in meditation studios worldwide indicates that meditation is very much the new yoga.

-We need to take a moment to digest how young the research on and market around meditation is: It only bubbled up in the West 50 years ago and has only started to approach mainstream understanding, interest and investment a few years ago.
+We need to take a moment to digest how young the research on and market around meditation is: It only bubbled up in the West 50 years ago and has only started to approach mainstream understanding, interest and investment in recent years.

 Is there a downside to all of this access to meditation?

 Are we bypassing perhaps the most important thing that the wellness world delivers—community with other humans, group rituals, healthy things that happen with real teachers and people?